42nd Army

-The 42nd Army was a field army of the Soviet Union's Red Army, created in 1941.
+The 42nd Army (Russian: 42-я армия) was a field army of the Soviet Union's Red Army, created in 1941.

 Created on 5 August 1941.
 Formed on the basis of the 50th Rifle Corps under the command of Major General Vladimir Ivanovich Shcherbakov.
 The army initially consisted of the 291st Rifle Division and the 2nd and 3rd Guards Leningrad Peoples' Militia Divisions.
 The 51st Corps, 690th Anti-Tank and 740th Artillery Regiments, and the Krasnogvardeisk Fortified Region soon joined the Army.
 Sources disagree on when the army was disbanded; V.I.
-Feskov et al. says that it 'ceased to exist in Summer 1945' while David Glantz lists the army on an order of battle for November 1945 in the Baltic Military District with no forces assigned.
+Feskov et al. 2004 says that it 'ceased to exist in Summer 1945;' his later corrected edition of 2013 specifies 30 July 1945 (V.I.
+Feskov et al 2013, 131) while David Glantz in an earlier 2009 document lists the army on an order of battle for November 1945 in the Baltic Military District with no forces assigned.
 He also says it was 'disbanded in 1946.'

 History

 1941–1943

 During August 1941 the army formed a defensive line to the west, northwest and southwest of Krasnogvardeisk.
 By 19 August 1941, the leading German troops (1st and 8th Panzer Divisions) were fighting the troops of the Krasnogvardeisk Fortified Region.
 The army's final line of defence was formed on August 21, 1941, when German troops were forced to suspend the offensive in the south-western approaches to Krasnogvardeisk and go on the defensive.
 The 2nd Guards People's Militia Division especially distinguished itself during the fighting.

 The army took part in the Leningrad Strategic Defensive operation from 9–30 September 1941.
 Conducted combat operations in the approaches to Leningrad from the Gulf of Finland to the city of Pushkin.